brendes6/UFC-Fight-Outcome-Prediction-System/README.md

 - **Live Odds Integration**: Incorporates current moneyline odds when available
 - **Dynamic Fighter Selection**: Filters fighters by gender and weight class for valid matchups
 - **Responsive Web App**: Built with Streamlit for fast interaction and real-time updates
+- **Value Checking**: We compare our calculated outcome probabilities with what vegas says to identify value

 ## Machine Learning Details